Norwegian language conflict

 In the early 1840s, young linguist Ivar Aasen traveled the countryside gathering up the words and grammar used there.
 He assembled a Norwegian language based on dialects little affected by Danish and published his first grammar and dictionary of the Norwegian people's language (Folkemål), in 1848 and 1850 respectively.
 He and many other authors wrote texts in their own dialects from around this time.

 Norwegian is a North Germanic language.
-Dano-Norwegian, from a tongue readily accessible to, and essentially written as Danish, took in increasing amounts of Norwegian.
-Meanwhile, Aasen's "folk's speech" became established.
+Dano-Norwegian, which began as a tongue readily accessible to (and essentially written as) Danish, took in increasing amounts of Norwegian.
+Meanwhile, Aasen's "people's language" became established.
 Parliament decided in 1885 that the two forms of written Norwegian were to be equally official.
 Both went through some name changes until 1929, when parliament decided that the one originally based on Danish should be called Bokmål (literally "book language") and the one based on Norwegian dialects should be called Nynorsk ("new Norwegian").

 In the early 20th century, a more activist approach to written Norwegian was adopted.
-Government attempted over several decades to bring the two language forms closer to each other with the goal of merging them but failed due to widespread resistance from both sides.
+The government attempted over several decades to bring the two language forms closer to each other with the goal of merging them but failed due to widespread resistance from both sides.
 The now-abandoned official policy to merge Bokmål and Nynorsk into one written standard called Samnorsk through a series of reforms has created a wide spectrum of varieties of the two.
-An unofficial form, Riksmål, is considered more conservative than Bokmål.
+An unofficial form called Riksmål is considered more conservative than Bokmål.
 Similarly, the unofficial Høgnorsk is much closer to Aasen's mid-1800s language than to today's Nynorsk.
 Norwegians are educated in whichever form is more widespread where they live (hovedmål/hovudmål) and the resultant secondary language form (sidemål, "side language").